srdc/tofhir/README.md

 ```

 After the server is up and running, the engine will be available via the REST API.
-Additionally, there are a separate web server module named `tofhir-log-server` that provides a REST API to query the logs of the mapping job execution results.

 With the REST APIs, you are able to do the following operations:
 * Create/edit projects and subsequently create/edit schemas, mappings, mapping contexts, mapping jobs